 I have created a list of institutions and their skeletal collections I came across during my PhD research.
 Please note that all of this information is available publicly (through Google searches or institution websites) and only relates to British collections, i.e. archaeological collections excavated in the UK.

 Click on the below link for an Excel spreadsheet containing information of skeletal collections.
+You can access the file contents by clicking ‘Read Only’.
 It allows you to filter the results by institution or period and provides you with some basic information.
 Links to the relevant web-pages are also included.

 BUT before you start firing off emails to anyone and everyone I recommend reading my guide for some general guidance of what to expect when visiting a museum for research.